Pick an Oscar Winner: Bet on the Academy Awards!

 Take Note of Each Film’s Momentum

-The same theory applies with the Oscars.
+The same theory applies to the Oscars.
 Some of the best contending movies are released in the fall and as they come out, the critics fawn over the performances.
 We saw this with A Star Is Born in 2019.
 When the movie was released, everyone was in love.

 Lady Gaga was being penciled in as for ‘Best Actress’ and Bradley Cooper was the favorite for both ‘Best Director.’
 But as the fall turned to winter, other movies came out and A Star Is Born was drowned out.
 As we moved through awards season, other movies took center stage.
 That’s often how the Oscars go.